Young Marble Giants: Style and influences

 Young Marble Giants' sound was characterised by Phil's prominent bass lines, Stuart's rhythm guitar (a Rickenbacker 425) and Galanti electric organ lines and Statton's vocals.

 Musical influences included Eno, Kraftwerk, Neil Young, Lou Reed, the Velvet Underground, Roxy Music, David Bowie, Can and others.
 Stuart Moxham was a fan of Manchester guitarist Vini Reilly's early work, and was also very interested in dub reggae.
 The band were acquainted with Scritti Politti, the band of Cardiff native Green Gartside, and signed to the same label, Rough Trade Records.

 Legacy

 Young Marble Giants have had a lasting influence on many other groups and artists.
 It was revealed in his Journals that they were, along with the Vaselines, one of Kurt Cobain's two favourite bands.
 Courtney Love's band Hole covered the Young Marble Giants track "Credit in the Straight World"; a cover version of their song "The Man Amplifier" was included on the Magnetic Fields single "Why I Cry" as a B-side; Sydney group Toys Went Berserk covered the song "Brand-New-Life" in 1990.
+"N.I.T.A." was covered by Versus.
 "Final Day" was covered by both Belle and Sebastian and Galaxie 500.
 The original recording of the song was included in The Pitchfork 500.